RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 Many projects use a mixture of an accelerator compiler (hcc or nvcc) and a standard compiler (e.g., g++).
 These defines are set for both accelerator and standard compilers and thus are often the best option when writing code that uses conditional compilation.

-Identifying the Compiler: hcc or nvcc
+Identifying the Compiler: hcc, hip-clang or nvcc
 *************************************

 Often, it useful to know whether the underlying compiler is hcc or nvcc.
 This knowledge can guard platform-specific code (features that only work on the nvcc or hcc path but not both) or aid in platform-specific performance tuning.